AppThreat/chen/README.md

 - Enable broader hierarchical analysis (Application + Dependency + Container + OS layer)
 - By creating a welcoming community more appropriate for beginner users with great enterprise support.
 We want to democratize code analysis.

+We don't intend for bug-to-bug compatibility and often rewrite patches to suit our needs.
+We also do not bring features and passes that do not add value for hierarchical analysis.

 ## License

 Apache-2.0